EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 print("My name is ", false, " but you can call me Al.")
 ```

-Remember that type checking is possible.
+Remember that type checking is possible, along with recursive functions (functions which call themselves again).

 ### `table`